econia-labs/emojicoin-dot-fun/doc/architecture-specification.md

    `SHALL` be used to check that a new period has started, and when an operation results in a new period, a `PeriodicState` event `SHALL` be emitted for each granularity that has lapsed.
-1. A `GlobalState` event for the entire protocol `SHALL` be emitted each day.
+1. A `GlobalState` event for the entire protocol `SHALL` be emitted each day, with the registry's last bump time tracking the most recent emission.
 1. A view function shall enable enable lookup of global total value locked, number of emojicoin markets, and cumulative volume, via aggregators when necessary.